kklassa/mandelbrot-set-bmp/README.md

 A hybrid C program that generates a bmp image of the mandelbrot set

 ### Compilation
-The program is meant for compilation on Linux systems To compile follow the steps below:
+The program is meant for compilation on Linux systems.

+To compile follow the steps below:
 - make a new build directory
 ```